h1alexbel/sr-detection/README.md

 * `gmm`

-Each directory have its subs named after dataset name: `e5`, `embedv3`, `scores+sbert`, etc. In each subdirectory you should have `clusters` directory with files containing clustered repositories.
-Each file, for instance `0.txt`, where `0` is cluster identifier, hosts list of repositories in `OWNER/REPO` format, separated by new line:
+Each directory have its subs named after dataset name: `e5`, `embedv3`, `scores+sbert`, etc. In each subdirectory you should have `config.json|txt` file with used model parameters, and `clusters` directory with files containing clustered repositories.
+Each file, for instance `0.txt`, where `0` is cluster identifier, hosts list of repositories in `OWNER/REPO` format, separated by new
+line:

 ```text
 Faceplugin-ltd/FaceRecognition-LivenessDetection-Android